captshawn/Snippets/cms-to-cos-form-selectors/Stand-Alone/readme.md

 These snippets will lay out all available form & button selectors for these migrated forms.

-1) For cms-to-cos-form-selectors.css
+Step 1
 ------------------------------------
 In CompanyStyle.css, scroll down to the "BUTTONS" section and find the "Google Search Form" sub section.
-Add the contents of this snippet AFTER that sub section.
+Add the contents of Forms CSS AFTER that sub section.

-2) For cms-to-cos-buttons.css
+Step 2
 -----------------------------
 In CompanyStyle.css, scroll down to the "BUTTONS" section and find the "CTA Buttons" sub section.
-Add the contents of this snippet AFTER that sub section.
+Add the contents of Buttons CSS AFTER that sub section.